What Operating Systems are supported by Zivid?¶

 What kind of USB cable may I use for Zivid One+ cameras?¶

-Zivid One+ cameras come with 5 m copper USB 3.0 cables.
+Zivid One+ cameras come with a 5 m USB 3.0 type A to type B copper cable.
 Zivid also provides USB 3.0 cables in 10 m and 25 m options.
 The 10 m and 25 m alternatives are optical extension cables which should be paired with a shorter 0.5 m copper cable.

 Long USB copper cables are susceptible to data transfer errors.
 This is particularly true if the connectors are not tightly connected.
 For this reason Zivid strongly recommend that the cables are carefully checked before use or if run time errors occurs.
 It is also strongly recommended to tighten the M2 Jack screws on the camera side when setting up the camera.

 For inquiries about obtaining proven to work extender cables contact firstname.lastname@example.org.

 What kind of Ethernet cable may I use for my Zivid Two camera?¶